Our Clinical Services

 Fortunately, most colorectal cancers are preventable with proper cancer screening by colonoscopy.
 Screening ensures that early detection allows for the removal of precancerous polyps.

-We are available to make house calls if you are unable to leave your home for any reason.
+• We are available to make house calls if you are unable to leave your home for any reason.
+For your convenience we can provide certain services at your home, hotel, or place of business, including but not limited to:

 • Diagnostic tests for COVID-19, RSV, influenza, and other common respiratory pathogens